Rel Primer: Basic Syntax

 The RAI query engine answers queries by combining these definitions with known data to compute a requested result.

-The query comes in the form of a relation, often called output
+The query comes in the form of a relation, called output

 , that you want to compute.